yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    ":ref:`dev-manual/common-tasks:debugging parallel make races`" section.

--  *Improper host path usage:* This failure applies to recipes building for the target or ``nativesdk`` only.
+-  *Improper host path usage:* This failure applies to recipes building for the target or ":ref:`nativesdk <ref-classes-nativesdk>`" only.
 The failure occurs when the compilation process uses improper headers, libraries, or other files from the host system when cross-compiling for the target.

    To fix the problem, examine the ``log.do_compile`` file to identify the host paths being used (e.g. ``/usr/include``, ``/usr/lib``, and